-We have audited the compliance of the National Council of Young Men's Christian Associations of the United States of America (Y-USA) with the types of compliance requirements described in the U.S. Office of Management and Budget's OMB Compliance Supplement that could have a direct and material effect on each of its major federal programs for the year ended December 31, 2017.
-Y-USA's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the compliance of the National Council of Young Men's Christian Associations of the United States of America ("Y-USA") with the types of compliance requirements described in the U.S. Office of Management and Budget's OMB Compliance Supplement that could have a direct and material effect on each of its major federal programs for the year ended December 31, 2018.
+Y-USA's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.